Emergency Food Supplies & Food Storage: An Overview

 Most preppers, beginner or not, stock on lentils.

-And so, if you do, purchasing whole lentils —and not the split ones —may be a good move as they last much longer.
+If you do, purchasing whole lentils—and not the split ones—may be a good move, as they last much longer.

 They are good shelf-stable food to store as they are a great source of fiber and are very easy to cook on their own or to mix with other dishes.

 By standard, lentils' shelf life typically lasts four (4) to five (5) years.
-They can last more if you store them in mylar oxygen absorber bags, potentially lasting up to twenty (20) years.
+However, if stored in Mylar oxygen absorber bags, they can last up to twenty (20) years.

 10. Canned Baked Beans and Canned Spaghetti